 Alec Reed Academy is a publicly funded independent school.
 The Academy has an agreed annual admission number of 90 pupils per year for the Primary School and 180 students for the Secondary School.
-All Year 6 pupils from the Alec Reed Academy Primary Phase have the opportunity to automatic progression to the Secondary Phase.
+All Year 6 pupils from the Alec Reed Academy Primary Phase have the opportunity for automatic progression to the Secondary Phase.
 The Academy is not a selective school and admits children against the following process and criteria:

 Consideration of applications